-Adams Morgan Vision Framework Release for Public Comment
+Adams Morgan Vision Framework

 Project Goals and Objectives

-The Adams Morgan Vision Framework will produce an actionable roadmap to improve quality of life for the community and foster a more vibrant public realm.
+The Adams Morgan Vision Framework is an actionable roadmap to improve quality of life for the community and foster a more vibrant public realm.
 The project team conducted an existing conditions analysis of the neighborhood and used its results to produce an Adams Morgan Profile.
 The “Profile” established a baseline about the community’s demographics, public realm, market position and existing neighborhood initiatives.
 A half-day, community workshop was held in February 2015.
 At the workshop, community members used the “Profile” to articulate the basis for the Vision Framework through a facilitated process.
 After the workshop the OP Project Team used the workshop’s conclusions to produce a draft Vision Framework document.
 This document was reviewed by the project’s stakeholders at a community open house in September 2015.

 Community members and stakeholders had a range of forums to share their vision for the future of Adams Morgan.
 The most comprehensive forum was a half-day, community workshop in February 2015, where stakeholders were encouraged to share their perspectives on Adams Morgan’s future.
 Additionally, a series of office hours were held in the weeks preceding the workshop, and a neighborhood walking tour about historic preservation and sustainability was conducted by OP staff.
 Stakeholders were also encouraged to provide input throughout the entire process using an on-line public engagement tool.
 All input was collected and used to create the “Adams Morgan Vision Framework”.

 The Adams Morgan Vision Framework was released for public comment on November 9, 2015 and feedback was accepted through February 3, 2016.

 For More Information Contact:

 Ward 1 Community Planner | DC Office of Planning

 1100 4th Street SW, Suite 650, Washington DC 20024